CS-433/project2-authclass/README.md

 ## Evaluation stage

-To reproduce scores written in _Table 1. in the appendix_ and the ones used to produce _Figure 3._, please go to the directory `Code/Development_and_Evaluation_Stage` and then :
+To reproduce scores written in _Table 1. in the appendix_ and the ones used to produce _Figure 3._, please reach the directory `Code/Development_and_Evaluation_Stage` and then :
--   Run the two first cells of the nortebook  `Evaluation_Stage.ipynb`
+-   Run the two first cells of the notebook  `Evaluation_Stage.ipynb`
 -   Jump to section 'Evaluation Stage' and run all cells until the end of the notebook
 -   4 files should be created in folder Outputs, named `RESULTS_EVALUATION_STAGE_xxx.yaml`